The Problem With Promoting a Jerk at Work

 Another shoulder shrug, and there you are defending his obnoxious moves, helping him to move on and get out of your hair.

-I’ve been in enough focus groups across enough companies to tell you–when you promote the jerk, people assume it’s the jerk behavior that sealed the deal.
+I’ve been in enough focus groups across enough companies to tell you–when you promote that jerk at work, people assume it’s the jerk behavior that sealed the deal.
 No one assumes they got promoted in spite of their obvious lack of couth.
 You’ve just sanctioned destructive behavior that people now justify to themselves as the “only way” to make it.

 When the “witch” gets promoted, there’s going to be a certain segment of your box 9 high potential employees who are going to shout “No way.
 If that’s what it takes, I’m not interested.”
 They won’t say much, and they’ll keep up appearances–but the extra effort will likely go elsewhere.
 True A players are always working hard… it’s just a matter of where they’re investing their energy.